-In other words, if you just sat the test, but did not answer to any questions, then technically you would still pass the exam, but with a score of 0.
+In other words, if you just sat the test, but did not answer any question, then technically you would still pass the exam, but with a score of 0.

 However, the next question is what you could do if you scored 0.
 As you may have guessed, the answer is simple: unfortunately nothing.

-Your English skills are graded to a 9 band scale, but whether your score is sufficient is up to different institutions, which set the minimum requirements and also decide how long the test results will be valid for.
+Your English skills are graded to a 9 band scale, but whether your score is sufficient is up to different institutions.
+They set the minimum requirements and also decide how long the test results will be valid for.